XCTEQ/XCFit/README.md

             $ swift package fetch

-We can build, test package using the Commands available for the Swift Package Manager.
+We can build and test the package using the commands available for the Swift Package Manager.

 ---
-# XCFit Swift Framework : Protocol Oriented BDD+ Page Object + Pre-Defined Steps
+# XCFit Swift Framework : Protocol-Oriented BDD+ Page Object + Pre-Defined Steps

-## Protocol Oriented BDD
+## Protocol-Oriented BDD

-You can read step by step tutorial on my blog on Protocol-Oriented BDD [here](http://shashikantjagtap.net/introducing-protocol-oriented-bdd-swift-ios-apps/)
+You can read a step-by-step tutorial on my blog on Protocol-Oriented BDD [here](http://shashikantjagtap.net/introducing-protocol-oriented-bdd-swift-ios-apps/)

-XCFit template supports Protocol Oriented BDD.
-Swift is a protocol oriented language and we don't want to miss the point of Protocol, Extensions and Enums.
-To setup template.
-You can read step by step tutorial on my blog on Protocol-Oriented BDD[ here](http://shashikantjagtap.net/introducing-protocol-oriented-bdd-swift-ios-apps/)
+XCFit template supports Protocol-Oriented BDD.
+Swift is a protocol-oriented language and we don't want to miss the point of Protocol, Extensions and Enums.
+To setup the template, you can read a step-by-step tutorial on my blog on Protocol-Oriented BDD [here](http://shashikantjagtap.net/introducing-protocol-oriented-bdd-swift-ios-apps/)

-- From Xcode, create a new app(Or use existing app) and select File ---> New ----> Target
+- From Xcode, create a new app (or use existing app) and select File ---> New ----> Target

 - Now Select 'XCFit' for iOS app and Click on 'Protocol Oriented BDD Bundle'

-- Once Clicked Xcode will create UI testing target with properly structured Xcode Groups and required files.
-You can then make physical directories on Disk Or change the folder/group structure as per your need.
+- Once clicked Xcode will create a UI testing target with properly structured Xcode Groups and required files.
+You can then make physical directories on disk or change the folder/group structure as per your needs.

 - You may want to delete autogenerated UI test from Apple's standard template.

-- You don't have to so any setting to run those demo XCUI tests.
-Just CMD+U and You are good to go !
+- You don't have to change any additional settings to run those demo XCUI tests.
+Just CMD+U and you are good to go !

 ### What's in the Protocol Oriented BDD Template ?

 * **Feature+Protocol.swift**

-It's your feature will all the requirements which can be written as Acceptance tests
+The feature with all the requirements which can be written as Acceptance tests

 * **Feature+Extensions.swift**

-It's extension on the Feature where you need to implement step definition in Given When Then format
+An extension on the feature where you need to implement step definitions in Given/When/Then format

 * **Feature+Enums.swift**

-All the XCUIElements for that Feature.
+All the XCUIElements for that feature.

 * **YOUR_TARGET_Test.swift**

-This is test where you call Given When Then from Extensions.
-You can import `XCFit` framework and extend this class 'XCFit' and also confirms to 'Feature' protocol
+The test where you call Given/When/Then from Extensions.
+You can import `XCFit` framework and extend this class 'XCFit' and also conforms to 'Feature' protocol

 ![image](https://github.com/Shashikant86/XCFit5-GIF/blob/master/xcfit5-demo.gif)

 ## Page Object Pattern

-XCFit templates gives an option to use very polular [Page Object Pattern](http://martinfowler.com/bliki/PageObject.html) with Apple's Xcode UI Testing framework.
-You can install templates and start using the code straight way, no need to use framework unless you want to use pre-defined BDD style tests.
+XCFit templates gives an option to use very popular [Page Object Pattern](http://martinfowler.com/bliki/PageObject.html) with Apple's Xcode UI Testing framework.
+You can install templates and start using the code straight away - there is no need to use a framework unless you want to use pre-defined BDD style tests.

 ## Setup 'Page Object Test bundle' Target

-- From Xcode, create a new app(Or use existing app) and selct File ---> New ----> Target
+- From Xcode, create a new app (or use existing app) and selct File ---> New ----> Target

 - Now Select 'XCFit' for iOS app and Click on 'Page Object Test Bundle'

-- Once Clicked on the target e.g 'XCUI POM Test Bundle' Xcode will create UI testing target with properly structured Xcode Groups and required files.
-You can then make physical directories on Disk Or change the folder/group structure as per your need.
+- Once clicked on the target e.g 'XCUI POM Test Bundle', Xcode will create a UI testing target with properly-structured Xcode Groups and required files.
+You can then make physical directories on disk or change the folder/group structure as per your needs.

 - You may want to delete autogenerated UI test from Apple's standard template.

-- You don't have to so any setting to run those demo XCUI tests.
+- You don't have to change any settings to run those demo XCUI tests.
 Just CMD+U and You are good to go !